The Ambulance Crew's Shock

 | Grok AI illustration |

 She was later identified as 20-year-old Sylvia Ann Ramos, the daughter of Jesse and Carlota Quiroz Ramos.
 She had been born May 19, 1956 in Texas.
-Sylvia had divorced and going by her birth surname.
+Sylvia had divorced and had resumed using her birth surname.

-She was not in an ideal situation when the medics found her.
+She was not being provided with any care when the medics found her.
 She wasn't breathing.
 Her head was in a forward position rather than tilted back to keep her airway open.
 The medic saw no oxygen tanks or other emergency equipment.
 Miller seemed to have given up on his patient.
 Benito said he told Miller that he had to either pronounce Sylvia dead, in which case the medics would call the police and medical examiner, or Miller could instruct them to resuscitate her.

 "Give it the old college try," Miller reportedly responded.